Continuum Robot State Estimation with Actuation Uncertainty

-Probabilistic treatments address this limitation.
-Rucker et al. inferred distributions over tip forces \cite{rucker2011deflection}, and Kalman-based methods have been applied to continuum robot guidance and force sensing \cite{brij2010ultrasound, borgstadt2015multi, qiao2021force}.
-Anderson et al. first modeled Cosserat rods as a stochastic process for parallel configurations \cite{anderson2017continuum}.
-Lilge et al. \cite{lilge2022continuum, lilge2024state} framed continuum robot state estimation as Gaussian process regression with a Cosserat rod prior, enabling principled fusion of model and measurement information.
-This framework was later extended to incorporate actuation inputs \cite{lilge2025incorporating} by modifying the prior mean with a deterministic point-moment tendon actuation model.
-While this extension improved estimation accuracy, the point-moment approximation neglects force–shape coupling effects and is known to be less accurate than fully coupled formulations, particularly under external loading conditions \cite{rucker2011statics}.
-Ferguson et al. \cite{ferguson2024unified} proposed joint shape and load estimation, demonstrating a single tendon robot example, but their actuation model was deterministic and not linearized for optimization.
+Probabilistic methods (e.g., Kalman filtering \cite{brij2010ultrasound, borgstadt2015multi, qiao2021force}) directly address this limitation \cite{rucker2011deflection}.
+For instance, Anderson et al. modeled Cosserat rods as a stochastic process in arclength \cite{anderson2017continuum}, and Lilge et al. \cite{lilge2022continuum, lilge2024state} used Gaussian process regression with a Cosserat prior for state estimation.
+This was extended to incorporate actuation \cite{lilge2025incorporating} by modifying the prior mean with a deterministic point-moment tendon model.
+While this improved accuracy, the point-moment approximation neglects force–shape coupling and can be less accurate than fully coupled formulations \cite{rucker2011statics}.
+Ferguson et al. \cite{ferguson2024unified} proposed joint shape and load estimation, but still used a deterministic tendon model and was not real-time.